DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-18-logging-payment-sampling-and-clawback-activity.md

 We considered capturing all user activity in the activity log but could not find a need.

-We already display who submitted a claim and when in the claim details, so it’s not necessary to record this information in a log.
+We already display who submitted a claim and when in the claim details, so recording this information in a log is unnecessary.
 Furthermore, users cannot amend claims unless in the ‘draft’ state, so there is no need to track changes.

 We will revisit this if or when the need arises.

 ### Logging the provider name in their response

 When a provider returns their sampling file, and support uploads it to the service, we currently do not label the provider in the activity log.
-This means there could be many log items with the same details and no way to differentiate them.
+This means there could be many log items with similar details and no way to differentiate them.

-Instead of using the generic ‘Provider sampling response’ we need to label the link ‘[Provider name] sampling response’.
+Instead of using the generic ‘Provider sampling response’, we need to label the link ‘[Provider name] sampling response’.
 The name could be derived from the file contents or manually selected by the support user.

 If more than one accredited provider’s data exists within the file, the service must separate the content and show links for each accredited provider’s data.